9 entrepreneurship learning communities leading the industry forward

 YSpace is working to achieve access for all by working with specific types of ventures, including CPG, tech, and any businesses founded by women or Black entrepreneurs.
 Like other learning communities out there in the world, founders in the learning industry share an innate responsibility to unlock access to education where there wasn't previously access.

 Making industries — and, moreover, the world — more tolerant, diverse, and inclusive will always make businesses more successful.
-As an accelerator designed to put more businesses on the map, YSpace shares in that important goal of democratizing education and entrepreneurship just as much as they do helping businesses launch.
+As an accelerator designed to put more businesses on the map, YSpace shares in that important goal of democratizing education and fostering entrepreneurship just as much as they do helping businesses launch.

 Blitzscaling is the practice of growing really, really quickly, so Blitzscaling Academy is aptly named in its mission to help emerging entrepreneurs bring their businesses to life quickly.